awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 Discovery takes no additional information.

-The Keystore can use ANY KMS Key ARN already persisted to the backing DynamoDB table, provided they are in records created with an identical Logical Keystore Name.
+The Keystore MAY use the KMS Key ARNs already persisted to the backing DynamoDB table, provided they are in records created with an identical Logical Keystore Name.